 Bitovinja, Bjelašnica, and Prenj mountains are making the triangle in which this village is tucked.
 Located in Northern Herzegovina, Konjic town has significant canyons, exotic architecture, alpine peaks, and lush green meadows.

 It has rivers, lakes, and streams stretching through the countryside.
 As you travel into the heart of the Dinaric Alps and over the Prenj mountain foothills, you will explore the world of pure, raw nature.
 Nature and adventure rule the scenic panorama, which is accessed through the narrow and curvy pass from merely a half-hour drive.

 The Tekke was initially founded during the Ottoman Empire.
-The rock slides and time have been responsible for the reconstruction and the revamp of the buildings.
-Thanks to the Turkish tourism, Tekke today looks as it did before.
+The rock slides and time have been responsible for the reconstruction, and the revamp of the buildings.
+Thanks to Turkish tourism, Tekke today looks as it did before.